11 Best UV Resin For Crafts

 How thick can I pour UV resin?

+The thickness of each resin layer matters.
+While UV resin is designed for thin layers, usually ranging from 1-5mm, pouring thicker layers can give you lumpy or uncured centers.
 If you need to create thicker pieces, you can cure the resin in multiple layers, letting each layer to cure fully before adding the next.
 Or your resin can become cloudy.
 If you are wanting to do deeper pours for resin glitter eggs or tables, switch to a casting resin.

-Tips For Choosing UV Resin
+Tips For Choosing UV Resin For Crafts

 Curing Time

-Purchase a UV resin with a curing time that suits your project needs.
 Some resins cure in a matter of minutes, while others may take longer Also, if you are working outside the resin is going to cure very fast, so do not work in the sunlight.
 Here’s a guide on how to use resin outside.

 Viscosity and Flow